Get Wet With Water Polo

 Water Polo - Getting Started

 Water polo is a fun sport and a great way to get in shape and improve your fitness.
 It's one of the best workouts around, with players burning up to 600 calories an hour.
 The sport is growing across the USA and around the world and many community centers and schools have water polo programs or leagues for kids.
 Joining a league is a great way to get started or you might want to try learning the sport by going to a camp during the summer or your spring break.
-For more info on water polo clubs or teams in your area, click here.

 Water Polo - Fun Facts